Top 10 High-Paying Skills to Learn in 2025

 With data breaches and cyber threats skyrocketing, companies are desperate to protect their systems.
 Cybersecurity experts who can identify vulnerabilities, set up defenses, or respond to attacks are in short supply.
 Skills like ethical hacking, penetration testing, and knowledge of tools like Wireshark are hot right now.

-Why it pays: A single breach can cost millions, so companies pay big to stay safe.
+- Why it pays: A single breach can cost millions.

-How to start: Try certifications like CompTIA Security+ or CEH (Certified Ethical Hacker) and practice in virtual labs.
+- How to start: Certifications like CompTIA Security+, CEH, and virtual labs.

 4. Data Science and Analytics